Cornelius-BobCat/package-video-downloader/readme.md

-# youtube_downloader
+# youtube-video-analyzer

-VideoSoundAnalyzer is a Python package that allows you to download videos from YouTube, extract audio and frames from local videos, and analyze the intervals where there is sound in the extracted audio.
+youtube-video-analyzer is a Python package that allows you to download videos from YouTube, extract audio and frames from local videos, and analyze the intervals where there is sound in the extracted audio.

 ----> [Github](https://github.com/Cornelius-BobCat/package-video-downloader)